marcglasberg/asyncredux.com/flutter/connector/store-connector.md

 The `vm` parameter is a function that when called should return a factory of type `VmFactory`:

-Async Redux will use the `vm` parameter to create a factory, and then will use this factory to create the current view-model of type `Vm`.
+AsyncRedux will use the `vm` parameter to create a factory, and then will use this factory to create the current view-model of type `Vm`.

 The current view-model will be compared with the previous view-model.
-In case they are different, Async Redux will call the `builder` and pass it the new view-model.
+In case they are different, AsyncRedux will call the `builder` and pass it the new view-model.

 Finally, the `builder` will use the view-model to create the dumb widget.